Searching for footing in a life nearly extinguished by COVID

 “Taking care of babies is such a blessing, to hold them and to keep them alive,” she says.
 “When am I going to get back my endurance and my stamina and be able to do 12-hour shifts?”

 The hospital where she worked has told her that if and when she is ready to come back, they’ll have a job for her.
-But like other hospitals with employees incapacitated by COVID, it recently informed her she’d need to go on long-term disability and off the payroll.
+But like other hospitals with employees incapacitated by COVID-19, it recently informed her she’d need to go on long-term disability and off the payroll.

 Disability payments should make up for most of the lost income for now, but after years of two paychecks, she worries about balancing the household budget.
 Rodney has drained his 401(k) to pay for the renovation.